EverettNC/ALPHAWOLF/DEREK_DASHBOARD_README.md

 **The Christman AI License v1.0**

 This software is licensed to ensure:
-✅ Free to use for personal, educational, research, or nonprofit purposes
+✅ Available to use for personal, educational, research, or nonprofit purposes
 ✅ You own your data
 ✅ No commercial use without permission
 ✅ Cannot be used to surveil, exploit, or harm anyone